dr. H.G. Knoeff

 2008-2012: Aesthesis in Anatomy.
 Materiality and Elegance in the 18th Century Leiden Anatomical Collections (Marieke Hendriksen).
 Thesis published with Brill in 2015

 2009-2013: Preparations on the Move.
 The Leiden Anatomical Collections in the 19th Century (Hieke Huistra).
-Thesis was awarded a silver medal of the Teyler's Scientific Society Haarlem in 2016.
+Thesis was awarded a silver medal of the Teyler's Scientific Society Haarlem in 2016 and was published with Routledge in 2018.

-2013-present: Blood, Sweat and Tears (Ruben Verwaal).
+2013-2018: Blood, Sweat and Tears (Ruben Verwaal).
 Thesis is part of the 'Vital Matters' project and is on the Enlightenment physiology of the bodily fluids.
+Thesis accepted for publication by Palgrave Macmillan.